LSSTDESC/qp/docs/user_guide/basicusage.md

 - [`qp.convert`](#qp.core.factory.convert): takes as arguments the `Ensemble` to convert and the name of the parameterization we want to convert to (i.e. 'hist').
 - `ens.convert_to`: takes as an argument the class object for the parameterization we want to convert to (i.e. `qp.hist`)

 Both functions also allow you to provide a specific conversion method via the `method` keyword, if the parameterization has more than one conversion method.
 Most conversion methods also have additional required arguments, which differ between parameterizations.
-To get more information about the conversion methods for a specific parameterization, see <project:../advanced_usage/parameterizations.md>.
+To get more information about the conversion methods for a specific parameterization, see the documentation page for that parameterization.

 :::{note}